booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 5. Attach the SSD to the Nano's USB port, then use the Nano's Disk application to name (in the form *nanoCluster#SSD*, where # is the node ID from 0 to 3), format, and mount the SSD.

-      Disks -> Format -> Compatible with modern systems and hard drives
+      Disks -> Format -> Compatible with modern systems and hard drives<br>
       Disks -> Add Partition -> 500GB | nanoCluster#SSD | internal disk

 6. Copy the root file system to the SSD (write down the SSD's UUID for later use).